-- (1) General.
+(1) General.
 At times, a suspected statutory or regulatory violation within the investigative responsibility of the FAA also leads to investigation by a federal, state, or local law enforcement agency (LEA).
-Unless otherwise advised by Regional Counsel or the Assistant Chief Counsel for Enforcement, FAA investigative personnel proceed with the FAA investigation in accordance with this order, maintaining close coordination with the responsible LEA. - (2) Prioritization of investigations.
+Unless otherwise advised by Regional Counsel or the Assistant Chief Counsel for Enforcement, FAA investigative personnel proceed with the FAA investigation in accordance with this order, maintaining close coordination with the responsible LEA.

+(2) Prioritization of investigations.
 Generally, DOT/OIG or other criminal investigations are given priority over FAA investigations.
 Therefore, unless the matter under investigation requires or may require immediate remedial action to prevent further adverse impact on safety, FAA investigations are generally held in abeyance when so requested by the DOT/OIG, a U.S. attorney's office, or other federal law enforcement agency (FLEA).
 When a FLEA requests that FAA investigative personnel hold their investigation in abeyance, FAA investigative personnel must notify and coordinate the request with their program office and legal counsel.
 FAA investigative personnel ask that such a request be made in writing.
-Legal counsel should document terms of agreements between the FAA and the FLEA to defer FAA investigation or enforcement action in favor of criminal action.
-After concurrence, FAA investigative personnel must maintain contact with the FLEA to ensure the FAA's case is not compromised by delay.
-When it appears that aviation safety and the public interest require immediate certificate action or other enforcement action, FAA investigative personnel, in coordination with program office management and legal counsel, complete the FAA investigation and forward the EIR for initiation of appropriate remedial enforcement action.
+Legal counsel should document terms of agreements between the FAA and the FLEA to defer FAA investigative personnel must maintain contact with the FLEA to ensure the FAA's case is not compromised by delay.
+When it appears that aviation safety and the public interest require immediate certificate action or other enforcement action, FAA investigative personnel, in coordination with program office management and legal counsel, complete the FAA investigation of the EIR for initiation of appropriate remedial enforcement action.